Skip to main content

 You are here Staff Performance and Review > Promotion/Progression > Junior Academic Progression

 Human Resources are pleased to announce the call for Junior Academic Progressions.
-This call opens on 31st January 2022 and the closing date for applications is 12 noon on 25th March 2022.
-We have an online application process.
+This call opens on 31 July 2023 and the closing date for applications is 12 noon on 27 September 2023.

 Trinity College Dublin is committed to promoting equality in all aspects of its activity, including progressions, in line with the College Equality Policy.
 Trinity is an equal opportunities employer and welcomes applications for progression from all eligible sections of the College community.